The Authorship Question

 “… Sobran shows how many questions the myth leaves unanswered: How could a provincial actor from Stratford gain such an intimate knowledge of court life?
 How could he know so much of classical authors and not own a single book?
 How could he write compromising love sonnets to his social superior, the powerful Lord of Southampton?
 How could he know so much of Italy, a place he never visited?
 Why was there no notice of the famous writer’s death in 1616?
 Why, in short, does Shakespeare remain such an obscure and shadowy figure?”

 “Methodically demolishing the case for ‘Mr. Shakspere,’ Sobran shows it is highly implausible he wrote the poems and plays we know as The Works of William Shakespeare.
 Other candidates exist, of course, including Ben Jonson, Christopher Marlowe, and Francis Bacon.
-Sobran dispense with these claimants, then sets forth the startingly persuasive case for Edward de Vere, the seventeenth Earl of Oxford.”
+Sobran dispenses with these claimants, then sets forth the startingly persuasive case for Edward de Vere, the seventeenth Earl of Oxford.”

 “Oxford was a widely traveled, classically educated member of the Elizabethan court.
 A swashbuckling spendthrift, his swung high and low in the eyes of his peers.
 Having spent most his fortune on adventures in Italy and elsewhere on the continent – like Hamlet, he was captured by pirates in the English Channel – he fell into disrepute for reasons that included rumors about his homosexuality.”